maryanshariff2/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. 2-bring_me_home - script that changes the working directory to the user’s home directory.
 3. 3-listfiles - Display current directory contents in a long format.
 4. 4-listmorefiles -Display current directory contents, including hidden files
 5. 5-listfilesdigitonly- Display current directory contents.
+6. 6-firstdirectory -script that creates a directory named my_first_directory in the /tmp/ directory.